nadaashraf25003/Data-Analytics_Final_Project/README.md

 # Let's create a README.md file with the content we generated for Nada's project

-readme_content = """# 📊 End-to-End Retail Data Analytics Project
+"""# 📊 End-to-End Retail Data Analytics Project

 ## 📌 Overview
 This project is a **team-based data analytics solution** designed to analyze a retail dataset across multiple business areas: